jj5/kickass-crypto/README.md

 * [https://www.progclub.net/~jj5/kickass-crypto/](https://www.progclub.net/~jj5/kickass-crypto/)

-The demo facility just shows how to round-trip encrypted data between the client and server.
+The demo facility just shows how to round-trip encrypted data between the client and server using HTML and HTTP.

 The demo code is available in this library in the [src/demo/](https://github.com/jj5/kickass-crypto/tree/main/src/demo/)